Is Workers Compensation the same as Liability Insurance?

 What does General Liability Insurance Cover for Business?

-- Covers the cost of property damage claims against your business
+- Covers the cost of property damage claims against your business.

-- Medical cost in the event accident occurs and someone suffers an injury at your company
+- Medical cost in the event accident occurs and someone suffers an injury at your company.

-- Advertising injury claims to your business
+- Advertising injury claims to your business settlements, and judgments for covered claims

 General Liability Insurance typically does not cover: